Nothing Can Trump My Birthday

 From turning 1 year old and singing "Happy Birthday" aloud atop my Grandpa and Grandma Rellihan's dining room table while standing beside my birthday cake (yes, I knew all the words and the melody), to running in the brisk autumn morning air of various Austin neighborhoods in my twenties and thirties and shouting to random folks who were innocently raking leaves into piles on their front lawn, "It's my birthday!
 Have an awesome day!" as I enthusiastically fist-pump the air and jog on by, birthdays have always filled me with jubilation.
 Some would say this enthusiasm is really just the way I've always woken up: annoyingly happy.
 But for me, birthdays have always exponentially amplified my customary level of joy.

 Little do I know there is a plan to keep me away from the house for a while so my family can get everyone there and prepped for my surprise.
 Mom and Dad inform me that my friend Gina will be taking me home after tonight's game, because Mom has left something at work and needs to run by St. Mark's to pick it up.
-My friends Gina Katie attempt to carry out their part of the plan by inviting me to the Independence Square for pizza.
+My friends Gina and Katie attempt to carry out their part of the plan by inviting me to the Independence Square for pizza.
 It is one of those invitations that would have sounded great any other night, but on this night, all I want to do is go home.
-Having pizza on the square sounds horrible to me on this particular night, so, I fib when my friends invite me to join them.
+Having pizza on the square sounded horrible to me, so I fib when my friends invite me to join them.

 ."Well, thanks, but I think my mom wants me to come home right away so we can do something together as a family tonight," I say, rolling my eyes, as if to indicate that this is a super annoying request from my mother.
 "Do you mind just dropping me off at my house?"